AbdullahUsmani/Chrome-Extension-Boilerplate/README.md

 ```
 This will create a _'dist'_ folder in the root directory which will have the bundled files.
 Then add the extension to Chrome from the _'dist'_ directory.

+To view the popup page (index.html in this case), open the following link in Chrome:
+_chrome-extension://<extension-ID>/index.html_

 (optional) During development, run the following command to watch and recompile whenever a file changes:
 ```sh
 npm run dev